fibo/.software/README.md

 *.software* has only one feature: installing software locally!

-It is implemented by a bash function named `.software_install` that takes only one parameter: what you want to install.
+It is implemented by a bash function named `.software_install` that takes the software want to install as argument.

 For example